Thibau1t/dotfiles/README.md

 # Thibau1t dotfiles

 In this repository, you will find my dotfiles for my Arch Linux system.
-Additionally, you will a cheatsheet for Arch Linux, Hyperland and some software I use.
+Additionally, you will a cheatsheet for Arch Linux, Hyprland and some software I use.

 ## List of software